hanss314/TLOW/R6/6/docs.md

 ## Program Description

-This is a TLOWScript interpreter, where the code is just Python scripting converted from ascii into hexadecimal.
+This is a TLOWScript interpreter, where the code is just Python scripts converted from ascii into hexadecimal.

 ## Generating TLOWScript

 Generating TLOWScript code is simple.
 All you have to do is call the `toHex` function with a `b"binary string"`, then print the output.
-For example, here's how to generate the included TLOWScript code:
+Here's an example showing many of the TLOWScript features:

 ```py
 hex = toHex(b"""import math